-As part of our investment in our IT systems, we have deployed a common dealer management system (DMS) with the Dealer Services Group of Automatic Data Processing, Inc. as our provider.
-We believe a single DMS will provide the foundation for future efficiencies and create a more efficient retail operation that will result in a better experience for our customers.
+As part of our investment in our IT systems, we have deployed a common dealer management system (DMS) with the Dealer Service's Group of Automatic Data Processing, Inc. as our provider.
+We believe a single DMS provides the foundation for future efficiencies and creates a more efficient retail operation that results in a better experience for our customers.

 We consolidate financial, accounting and operational data received from our dealerships through customized financial products.
 Our IT approach enables us to integrate and aggregate information from our dealerships.
 Through the combination of a common DMS and our corporate financial products, management has access to the financial, accounting and operational data at various levels of the organization.
-In addition, we have centralized our information technology, payroll and benefits administration from which we expect continued cost synergies.
+In addition, we have centralized our information technology, payroll and benefits administration and are currently focused on centralizing additional back office processes, from which we expect future cost synergies.